 Is there Colorism in Relationships?

 Yes.
 As Kola Boof says in this video, we can control who we love.
 As a society and as individuals, we make conscious choices about who’s loved and who’s rejected.
-There’s no doubt in my mind, but perhaps there’s some doubt in yours.
+We must not be satisfied with an uncritical acceptance of our beauty standards.
+We have to be willing to examine why we have preferences and realize that “preference” isn’t merely biological, physical, harmless attraction.
+Our preferences are shaped, molded, and conditioned by our environment.
+There’s no doubt in my mind that colorism plays a huge role in romantic relationships, but perhaps there’s some doubt in yours.
 So here’s why I’m so sure that colorism exists in relationships.

 Because Racism Exists